 Technology is making traditional advertising less effective.
 People can fast forward commercials now.
-Or, they avoid commercials completely with services like Netflix, Amazon Streaming, or HBOgo.
+Or, they avoid commercials completely with services like Netflix, Disney+, Hulu, or HBOmax.

 Similarly, print media is dying.
 “Ad blindness” makes it more difficult to reach people using print.
 Newspaper ads, coupons in the local Clipper, billboards, banner ads, magazine ads, or mailers are stunningly overpriced now.

-It just does not compare to the efficiency of digital advertising (like AdWords).
+It just does not compare to the efficiency of digital advertising (like Google Ads).